teaql/teaql-quick-start/quick-start/function-patten.md

 in order to complete this **Transaction**, there is need to create a new calss.
 Details are as follows

-1. Open your IntelliJ IDEA,
+1. Open your IntelliJ IDEA,and create a new class.